 Input in HTML and XML

-If you want to use a certain Unicode characters in HTML or XML, you can also use it directly with the code of the character.
+If you want to use a certain Unicode character in HTML or XML, you can also use it directly with the code of the character.
 For decimal codes, the notation is � and � for hexadecimal codes.
-The code can be entered directly in this form in the HTML or XML file, where 0000 have to be replaced by the number of the Unicode character.
+The code can be entered directly in this form in the HTML or XML file, where 0000 have to be replaced by the code of the Unicode character.
 In HTML, there is yet another way to enter Unicode and special characters.
 This is called named entities, which means that you can enter a name for some characters in a HTML file.
 For example, the coding for Ä is Ä (A-Umlaut).
 A list of related characters and codes is available here.

 Unicode in Microsoft Word

 Finally, we want you to show a useful program that can also assist with the input of Unicode.
 It's called BabelMap and you can download it on the page babelstone.co.uk.
 BabelMap makes it easy to show Unicode characters by their number or name, you can search in characters and use the clipboard to copy characters from BabelMap to another application.
-An explanation of all the features can be found on the homepage.
+An explanation of all the features can be found on the website.